Tugdual-G/Pickpeak/README.md

 The output is a GEOjson file containing the isolated peaks coordinates and elevation.
 A peak is chosen when there is no taller peak in its surrounding area, defined by the radius R.

-NODATA values are ignored, if specified in the ASCIIgrid header.
+NODATA values are ignored, if provided in the ASCIIgrid header.

 You will also find a simpler implementation of the project in python, but it's a draft.
 This is a work in progress.